 Natasha Keefer, Director of Power, Planning & Procurement, Clean Power Alliance

-Community Choice Aggregation (CCA) is an alternative to the investor owned utility energy supply system in which local entities aggregate the buying power of individual customers within a defined jurisdiction in order to secure alternative energy supply contracts.
-By aggregating purchasing power, CCAs are able to create large contracts with generators, something individual buyers may be unable to do.
-The main goals of CCAs have been to either lower costs for consumers or to allow consumers greater control of their energy mix, mainly by offering “greener” generation portfolios than local utilities.
+Community Choice Aggregation (CCA) is an alternative to the investor-owned utility energy business model in which local government entities aggregate the buying power of individual customers within a defined jurisdiction in order to secure alternative energy supply contracts.
+CCAs can provide the communities they serve with competitively priced, clean energy choices while reinvesting revenues into projects and programs supporting the local economy.
+The main goals of CCAs have been to lower costs for consumers, to allow customers to choose between energy providers and service options (including renewable energy products), and to give communities the power to make choices about their energy resource portfolios and investments.
 Join our session to learn more about the massive growth of CCAs and how they’ll partner with utilities to deliver solutions for our customers.

 8:00 AM – 9:00 AM

 Speakers: Daniel Tunnicliff, Assistant General Manager, Burbank Water and Power